FisaGamer/docs/docs/plugins.md

 in the `resources/lang` directory at the root of a plugin, in the language folder (`en`, `fr`, etc...).

-You can find more informations on translations in the [Laravel documentation](https://laravel.com/docs/7.x/localization).
+You can find more information on translations in the [Laravel documentation](https://laravel.com/docs/7.x/localization).

 To retrieve a translation you can use the